opendr-eu/opendr/docs/reference/rosbridge.md

 Parameters:

 - **message**: *sensor_msgs.msg.Img*
-  ROS image to be converted into an OpenDR image
+  ROS image to be converted into an OpenDR image.
 - **encoding**: *str, default='bgr8'*
   Encoding to be used for the conversion (inherited from CvBridge)